Poor Georgie

-Poor Georgie is the second single from hip-hop artist MC Lyte's third album Act Like You Know (1991).
+"Poor Georgie" is the second single from hip-hop artist MC Lyte's third album Act Like You Know (1991).
 The song was produced by Ivan 'Doc' Rodriguez, and released on December 12, 1991.
 The song seeks to convey an anti-addiction message, through the story of George and the dysfunctional relationship MC Lyte has with this individual with self-destructive behaviors.
+It features a sample of "Georgy Porgy" by rock band Toto.